kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 - Meeting with Peng (see meeting minutes)
 - Organise time to see Andreas after reading time-series docs and getting started with `tsfresh`
 - Continue literature review, start with the MEA documents sent by Peng.

+## Monday 16 March

+- adapted [progress.md](progress.md) to contain summaries of all of the readings that we complete.
+- read Geron (2017) chapters 1 and 2, completed summary.